replicatedhq/replicated-docs/docs/intro-kots.md

 ## kURL

-Replicated kURL creates Kubernetes clusters, which allows customers who do not have an existing cluster to install your application without provisioning a cluster themselves.
+Replicated kURL provisions Kubernetes clusters, which allows customers who do not have an existing cluster to install your application without provisioning a cluster themselves.
 Clusters created by kURL are called _embedded clusters_.
+Embedded clusters can be online or air gap environments.

 kURL has a built-in integration with KOTS through its KOTS add-on.
 With this integration, customers can run a kURL installation script in their virtual machine (VM) or bare metal server, which creates a cluster and then automatically installs KOTS in the cluster.
 Your application is then deployed with KOTS.

-KOTS and kURL installations are supported for online or air gapped environments.

-Using kURL can help you attract customers who are interested in your application but who do not want or might not have the resources to provision and maintain their own Kubernetes cluster.

 For information about how to install applications in embedded clusters, see [Installing with kURL](/enterprise/installing-embedded-cluster).
 For information about how to create a specification for kURL, see [Creating a Kubernetes Installer](/vendor/packaging-embedded-kubernetes).